About Lise Leblanc

 When I realized that 99% of my problems were being created by my own mind, it was a MAJOR a-ha moment because it was then that I understood that there was no way my life was ever going to be different unless I changed.

-I was going to dig down deep.
+I had to dig down deep.
 Yes, into my childhood crap.
 All the stuff I'd spent years trying to avoid and repress.
 Urghhhh....

 I won't lie, it was a BIG inside job!
 But once I hacked into the subconscious programs that were running in me and shifted those old stories, my whole reality changed.
 I went from stress and survival to creativity and freedom.